piif/arddude/README.md

 It generates Makefile rules from arduino descriptor files, to run compilation tools included in Arduino IDE Those makefiles are ready to launch from Eclipse environment, or from command line.

-Documentation about this tool chain is still TODO ... hold the line
+Documentation about this tool chain is still uncomplete, but Eclipse.Howto.md file give indication on how to use it from Eclipse IDE.

 TODO
 ----
-* howto for Eclipse IDE
 * auto-completion in ArdConsole
 * deep testing